jbush001/NyuziProcessor/software/kernel/README.md

 APIs.
 The downside of that is that I can't use it to stress the hardware with real workloads.

-The reason I built something from scatch rather than using an existing OS was that I couldn't find something that met my needs.
+The reason I built something from scratch rather than using an existing OS was that I couldn't find something that met my needs.
 Linux and FreeBSD are very large: they would take forever to boot in simulation, making them not well suited for automated testing and CI.
 There are simpler